augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 ## Acknowledgments

+- [5T33Z0](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore) for his awesome guide and base files for Z490 Vision G motherboard.
-- [Dortania](https://github.com/dortania) For the awesome OpenCore desktop guide.
+- [Dortania](https://github.com/dortania) for the awesome OpenCore desktop guide.
-- [OpenCore project](https://github.com/acidanthera/OpenCorePkg) For the cleanest and most complete bootloader of all time.
+- [OpenCore project](https://github.com/acidanthera/OpenCorePkg) for the cleanest and most complete bootloader of all time.
-- [georgetree](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g) For his work on the Z490 Vision-G framebuffer (fixing the HDMI port)
+- [georgetree](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g) for his work on the Z490 Vision G framebuffer (fixing the HDMI port)
-- [samuel21119](https://github.com/samuel21119/Intel-i9-10900-Gigabyte-Z490-Vision-G-Hackintosh) For his work on the USB mapping on the Vision G and on the LAN adapter
+- [samuel21119](https://github.com/samuel21119/Intel-i9-10900-Gigabyte-Z490-Vision-G-Hackintosh) for his work on the USB mapping on the Vision G and on the LAN adapter

 <p align="center"><img src="./Images/dock.png" alt="Dock" width="710" /></p>